-PSY-702 Developmental Bases of Behavior, 4 semester credits
+PSY-702 Developmental Bases of Behavior

 Normal human development across the lifespan is examined in this course.
 Included are the major theories and contributors to the understanding of emotions, cognition, language, social behavior, moral reasoning, intelligence, sex roles, and identity.
 Students analyze various developmental theories and contemporary developmental psychological research.